-Gridded Data with Xarray
+Geospatial and Gridded Data with Xarray

-Xarray is a very powerful tool for exploring multi-dimensional (esp. geospatial) data in a way that is efficient and robust to making coding mistakes.
+Xarray is a powerful tool for exploring multi-dimensional (esp. geospatial) data in a way that is efficient and robust to making coding mistakes.
 Pandas provided us with a way to look at tabular data, Xarray takes this further and provides a framework for N-dimensional data.
 One of the coolest Xarray features, is the integration with Dask.
 This will allow us to easily parallelize our Xarray analysis!

 When using Xarray, our data will be stored in DataArrays which are collected together into a DataSet.
 A nice example of this is in the context of a climate model: